094459/newsletter-oss-projects/README.md

 **news-clustering-and-summarization**

 [news-clustering-and-summarization](https://aws-oss.beachgeek.co.uk/44l) this repository contains code for a near real-time news clustering and summarisation solution using AWS services like Lambda, Step Functions, Kinesis, and Bedrock.
 It demonstrates how to efficiently process, embed, cluster, and summarise large volumes of news articles to provide timely insights for financial services and other industries.
 This solution aims to launch a news Event feature that clusters related news stories into summaries, providing customers with near real-time updates on unfolding events.
 This augmented news consumption experience will enable users to easily follow evolving stories while maximising relevance and reducing the firehose of information for articles covering the same event.
 By tailoring news clusters around key events, this application can improve customer satisfaction and engagement.
 Detailed docs will help you get up and running in no time. (#204)

+**observation-extractor**

+[observation-extractor](https://aws-oss.beachgeek.co.uk/4at) is a tool for collecting observations from data.
+Observations are useful bits of data related to questions that you define that is extracted from the data you pass in.
+Use Observation Extractor to process pdf (and maybe someday other files) into formats like csv (and later parquet) to turn unstructured documents into structured observations that you can query and use directly or through your application.
+When you output to a format like csv or parquet, observations are the row level records.

+Observation Extractor takes an unstructured data file as input (like a pdf) and outputs a list of Observation objects.
+Each observation includes standard fields that are extracted from the document together with metadata like the document name and page number.

+You can populate observations into a datastore and make them available to your human and AI users.
+They can be queried based on metadata like date and the specific questions they relate too.
+You can define question sets that represent thought process of a subject-matter-expert coming up to speed on this case to start mapping a document into useful observations.(#208)

 **partysmith**